Role

 To understand what firefighters currently see in their databases, we interviewed a local Savannah fireman about the key information needed before responding to a fire.

-The firefighter emphasized the need for optimized routes to reach fires quickly and rely on real-time updates about the fire’s size, exact location, and surrounding structures or residents at risk—ideally with this information continuously updating en route.
+The firefighter emphasized the need for optimized routes to reach fires quickly and rely on real-time updates about the fire’s size, exact location, and surrounding structures or residents at risk.

 Firefighter Dashboard Iterations

 From early sketches to mid-fidelity Figma screens, we explored layouts, key information, and user flows for the Torus firefighter interface.
-While the goal is to integrate Torus data into existing systems like CAD and MDTs, our designs demonstrate how that integration could look, providing a visual uplift to improve data clarity and enable faster, more informed decision-making.
+While the goal is to integrate Torus data into existing systems, our designs demonstrate how that integration could look, providing a visual uplift to improve data clarity and enable faster, more informed decision-making.

 Firefighter Testing Interview

-We were fortunate to have four firefighters review our mid-fidelity screen designs to help us validate the content and information flow.
+Four firefighters reviewed our mid-fidelity screen designs to help us validate the content and information flow.
 During the walkthrough, we uncovered unnecessary content, some meant for the wrong audience, and highlighted which elements were truly valuable.
 The biggest takeaway: simplify the dashboard even more.
 Firefighters primarily need key fire data and a clear, optimized route.

 Firefighter Dashboard